StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ## Import configuration

 Import is intended to be a one-off action - importing multiple times might result in duplicate configuration entries.
 This behavior applies to importing nodes without any identifier.
 It is possible to clear StackState's configuration before an import.
+Note that the lock status of custom StackPack configurations is not be included in configuration export files, this will need to be manually set after the configuration has been imported.

 To clear the StackState configuration and import from a file using the StackState CLI or curl: